RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 To configure an RS Active-Active database (formerly known as CRDB) to use the OSS Cluster API from the command line:

-To **create** a new Active-Active database with OSS Cluster API, run:
+To **create** a new Active-Active database with OSS Cluster API support enabled, run:

     ```sh
     crdb-cli crdb create --name <name> --memory-size 10g --port <port>